 4.11 Appointing Compliance Officer.

-Appointing the Systemwide Compliance Officer, as outlined in Rule 20401 of these Rules and Regulations.
+Appointing the Chief Compliance and Risk Officer, as outlined in Rule 20401 of these Rules and Regulations.

 4.12 Oversight of UTIMCO.

 Serving, if appointed by the Board of Regents, on the Board of Directors of The University of Texas/Texas A&M Investment Management Company (UTIMCO).
 Generally overseeing the operations of UTIMCO and coordinating interaction between the U. T. System and UTIMCO.
 Ensuring that UTIMCO implements the core investment functions delegated by the Board of Regents in conformance with the Regents’ Rules and Regulations, the Investment Management Services Agreement, and the Investment Policy Statements adopted by the Board.
 Directing UTIMCO in areas other than core investment functions such as relations with the media, intergovernmental relations, and public disclosure issues.
 Recommending to the Board of Regents, in its fiduciary role, an effective oversight system for the proper management of UTIMCO, including, but not limited to clear procedures for the selection of UTIMCO directors; process for budget review; and periodic review of the Investment Management Services Agreement.

 Editorial amendment to Section 4.11 made on June 23, 2017

 Editorial amendment made May 25, 2017, per Board action on May 10, 2017

 February 11, 2016

 Editorial amendment to Section 3.9 made July 13, 2015

 Editorial amendments to Section 3.12 and Number 4 made March 13, 2015